-“The best organizations will not run marketing and sales as separate ‘departments’ but will merge the two functions into one customer facing organization focused on revenue generation.”
+“The best organizations will not run marketing and sales as separate ‘departments’ but will merge the two functions into one customer-facing organization focused on revenue generation.”

 Emerging Marketing and Sales venues

 Just when think you have figured out how to carve a presence on the latest social app, another one surfaces.
-Although platforms like Snapchat, Medium and Periscope predate 2015, they have seen major growth transformation this year.
+Although platforms like Snapchat, Medium, and Periscope predate 2015, they have seen major growth transformation this year.
 Why?

-Businesses have begun to understand how to connect with their customer/audience through them.
+Businesses have begun to understand how to connect with their customers/audience through them.
 Even though marketers are usually the first to explore these platforms, salespeople as well must seek to understand how their new-found customers and leads differ from old ones.